danvk/aoc2023/README.md

 No point in using a hash map for such a small number of winning numbers on each card.
 Part 2 was more interesting, I like the pattern of using a slice view of a fixed-length buffer as a poor man's queue.

+I factored out a `splitAnyIntoBuf` helper that can split strings along multiple delimiters.
+I feel like that's come up a few times already.

 - Start: 7:28 AM
 - ⭐️: 7:35 AM
 - ⭐️⭐️: 7:47 AM